d3adb5/website/content/projects.md

 ## Other projects

-I'm also listed as a co-author of a couple of commits accepted into staging in the _Linux kernel IIO subsystem!_ The specifics: the commits add arrays containing Open Firmware device IDs that a couple of drivers for Analog devices should support, as well as a macro to simplify the capacitance channel specification.
-I have fellow members of my student group to thank for that, as I'd previously not even considered contributing to the Linux kernel.
+I'm also listed as a co-author of a couple of commits accepted into staging in the _Linux kernel IIO subsystem._ The specifics: the commits add arrays containing Open Firmware device IDs that a couple of drivers for Analog devices should support, as well as a macro to simplify the capacitance channel specification.
+I have fellow members of my student group in university to thank for that, as I'd previously not even considered contributing to the Linux kernel.

-A hobby of mine since roughly 2016 is repurposing my family's old laptops as _home servers_ to run useful services like Pihole, Syncthing, Transmission, Plex, Kodi, among others.
+A hobby of mine since roughly 2016 had been repurposing my family's old laptops as _home servers_ to run services like Pihole, Syncthing, Transmission, Plex, Kodi, among others.
 It breathes life into old computers and is a fun side project.
+These days, I run a [Talos-backed homelab][talos-pt-1] using refurbished micro-desktop PCs.

-Anyway, these are all I can talk about --- I'm obviously excluding the projects the companies I've worked for have ownership of, since _I don't want to break any NDAs._ For the most part, I'm working with Kubernetes, Jenkins, Terraform, AWS, and so on. _Contact me_ if you wish to learn more!
+These are most of the projects I can talk about --- I'm obviously excluding the projects the companies I've worked for have ownership of, since _I do not want to break any NDAs._ For the most part, I'm working with Kubernetes, Jenkins, Terraform, GitLab CI, GCP, AWS, and so on.
+Contact me if you wish to learn more!

+[talos-pt-1]: {{< relref "blog/assembling-a-homelab-part-1.md" >}}